tidymodels/textrecipes/README.md

 Type chart
 ----------

 **textrecipes** includes a little departure in design from **recipes** in the sense that it allows some input and output to be in the form of list columns.
-To avoind confusion here is a table of steps with their expected input and output respectively.
+To avoid confusion here is a table of steps with their expected input and output respectively.
 Notice how you need to end with numeric for future analysis to work.

 | Step               | Input       | Output      |
 |--------------------|-------------|-------------|